CommandersAct/Android/TCPrivacy/README.md

 <pre><code>TCPrivacy.getInstance().switchDefaultState = false;
 </code></pre>
 <h3 id="deactivate-the-back-button-to-force-the-consent">Deactivate the back button to force the consent:</h3>
+<p>Going back without consenting will result in a user not consenting at all.
+This means that no privacy will be saved, no tag can be called and no consent-string will be created if you use IAB.</p>
 <pre><code>TCPrivacy.getInstance().deactivateBackButton = true;
 </code></pre>
 <p>For now this JSON has to be created and managed manually.
 But soon, this will be created by our interfaces.
 And the SDK will check for updates of the file automatically.